JR1811/Illusionable/README.md

 Entities that cannot perceive an illusion will not experience the following:

 - Rendering of the illusion entity
-- Visibility of fire on a burning illusion entity
-- Display of the illusion entity's shadow
 - Debug hitbox (F3 + B) visibility (restricted for server admins)
 - Step sounds of the illusion entity
-- Selection of the illusion entity as a target by AI-driven entities
+- Selection of the illusion entity as a target by AI-driven entities (e.g. zombies won't chase players which are listed as illusions)

 If the [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) mod is installed, only the designated targets will be able to hear an illusion entity speaking.